 When we awake each morning, we perhaps are not aware, but for most of us, we have meaning in our lives.
 For those of us who have children, they 'mean' the world to us, these little guys give us 'purpose' to provide, to care for and to love.
-We 'hope' they are safe and healthy, and will grow and develop to be the best they can.
+We 'hope' they are safe and healthy and will grow and develop to be the best they can be.

 So What Can We Do?